nikrays/zapret2/docs/manual.en.md

 6. ah

 `tcp_ts_up` is a very strange phenomenon discovered during the testing of *nfqws2*.
-It turns out that if a TCP timestamp option is present, Linux consistently drops packets with a valid SEQ but an invalid ACK—but only if the timestamp option comes first.
+It turns out that if a TCP timestamp option is present, Linux consistently drops packets with a valid SEQ but an invalid ACK-but only if the timestamp option comes first.
 *nfqws1* did not respect the order of TCP options, resulting in the timestamp always being placed first.
 Consequently, the old version worked stably, while the new one did not.
 `tcp_ts_up` replicates the old behavior by moving the timestamp to the very top.